 On March 19 of the same year, the Priory of St. Mary and St. Louis was incorporated.
 After some searching, the firm of Hellmuth, Obata & Kassabaum was chosen to design Priory buildings, including the church now shared with the Parish.

 On reaching retirement age, Fr.
 Timothy submitted his resignation as Pastor.
 Fr.
 Benedict Allin, O.S.B. was appointed Parish Administrator for one year starting July 1, 1995.
 Fr.
 Thomas Frerking was elected Abbot of the Benedictine Community to succeed Abbot Luke in June 1995.
-On July 7, 1996 Fr.
+On July 7, 1996, Fr.
 Gerard Garrigan, O.S.B. was appointed Pastor.
 On November 1, 2012, Fr.
 Gerard Garrigan retired as Pastor of St. Anselm Parish and is now Pastor Emeritus and Fr.
 Benedict Allin retired as Associate Pastor and is now Senior Priest in Residence.
 On November 17, 2012, Archbishop Robert J. Carlson presided over the Installation Mass of Fr.
-Michael Brunner, O.S.B., as Pastor of St. Anselm Parish.
+Michael Brunner, O.S.B., as Pastor of Saint Anselm Parish.
+In obedience to his Abbot, Father Michael was assigned as the Prior - Administrator of Portsmouth Abbey in Rhode Island.

 - Read about Saint Anselm in the Catholic Encyclopedia.